Kolisi back to lead Springboks against Wales

 Kolisi, who led the Springboks to World Cup victory in 2019, has not played since April because of a knee injury.

-But the flanker, 32, starts against Wales in South Africa's penultimate preparation game ahead of this year's tournament.
+But the flanker, 32, starts against Wales in South Africa's penultimate match ahead of this year's tournament.

-"We have two Tests left before we begin our Rugby World Cup campaign and our focus now is to start building momentum and continuity so that we can peak at the right time for our opening game against Scotland in just under four weeks," said South Africa coach Jacques Nienaber.
+"It's nice to have him back and have him playing again," said South Africa coach Jacques Nienaber.

+"He's worked hard and he really deserves it.
+The amount of effort and sacrifice that Siya put in to be ready now - this is probably a reward for him to get an opportunity to play

+"It's nice for the team to have him back because he's been an integral part of this team over the last six years that we've been together."

-Kolisi and prop Nche - who is among the replacements - are set for their first Test appearances of the year after recovering from injury, while scrum-half Hendrikse is back after a family bereavement.
+Kolisi and prop Ox Nche - who is among the replacements - are set for their first Test appearances of the year after recovering from injury, while scrum-half Jaden Hendrikse is also back involved after a family bereavement.

 Kolisi needed surgery after suffering knee ligament damage when playing for Sharks against Munster in the United Rugby Championship.